 Sango was found limping, with a rotting wound on her right leg, struggling to get some food at the rescuer’s feeding area.
 She was only about 3 months old.
 Despite her injuries, she is very trusting and affectionate.
 The rescuer took her to the emergency vet, and unsurprisingly, her paw was snapped off by an animal trap.
 Her wound was infected so badly that her leg had to be amputated.
 Being a puppy with a cheery personality, she quickly bounces back.
 Her favourite thing to do is cuddling with Nana the cat and chasing squirrels.
 She is now our home check ambassador!

-Iris and Tracy adopted Cooper and Sango, the two beautiful Formosan Mountain
+CooGo’s founders, Tracy and Iris adopted Cooper and Sango, the two beautiful Formosan Mountain

 Dog mixes from Taiwan and there’s no going back.
 The beautiful, sleek, yet alert, intelligent and sensitive Formosan Mountain Dogs are primitive hunting dogs that have lived with the natives in Taiwan for hundreds of years.
 Some believe that they domesticated themselves like cats did!
 They would hunt alongside with the humans, matching their speed to the native deers and wear the prey down with teamwork.
 The Formosans even fought with the natives when the Japanese colonized Taiwan.
 Unfortunately, the Taiwanese government did not attempt to conserve Formosans and the people treat them as pests.
 They are often the subjects of neglect and abuse, leaving most of them timid and aloof so that they can survive.
 We wanted to save these amazing dogs like Cooper and Sango to Vancouver, and hence the birth of Coogo!